thefrontside/microstates/README.md

 # Observable Microstates

-Microstates provides an easy way to convert a microstate which represents a single value into a Observable stream of values.
-This is done by passing a microstate to `Observable.from` function.
-This function will return a Observable object with a subscribe method.
+Microstates provides an easy way to convert a Microstate which represents a single value into a Observable stream of values.
+This is done by passing a Microstate to `Observable.from` function.
+This function will return a Observable object with a `subscribe` method.
 You can subscribe to the stream by passing an observer to the subscribe function.
 Once you subscribe, you will syncronously receive a microstate with middleware installed that will cause the result of transitions to be pushed through the stream.

 You should be able to use to any implementation of Observables that supports `Observer.from` using [symbol-observable](https://github.com/benlesh/symbol-observable).
 We'll use `RxJS` for our example.